ICML20-5830/SGCN/README.md

 python train_sgcn.py --dataset pubmed --sample_method exact
 python train_sgcn.py --dataset reddit --sample_method exact
 ```
-There's also other hyperparameters to be tuned, which can be found in 'train_sgcn.py' for details.
+There are also other hyperparameters to be tuned, which can be found in `train_sgcn.py` for details.

-For convenience, we also provide a jupyter notebook.
+For a better visualization purpose, we also provide a jupyter notebook file.
 Please check `example.ipynb` for details.

 ## Algorithms
 - "sgcn_pplus_0" refers to the zeroth-order only, a.k.a.
 SGCN++ (zeroth order)
 - "sgcn_pplus_1" refers to the first-order only, a.k.a.
 SGCN++ (first order)
 - "sgcn_pplus_01" refers to the doubly variance reduction, a.k.a.
 SGCN++ (doubly)